debraysimon/thingpark-global-sim/docs/device-manager-user-guide/use-interface.md

 2. Click **View** at the end
     of the row.

-    -\> The object is opened in the object panel and is displayed in view mode in the navigation panel.
+    -\&gt; The object is opened in the object panel and is displayed in view mode in the navigation panel.

 ![](_images/opening-an-object-in-view-1.png)